RsyncProject/rsync/rsync.1.md

     This option implies `--compress` unless "none" was specified.

-    You can also override the compression negotation using the RSYNC_COMPRESS_LIST environment variable by setting it to a space-separated list of compression names that you consider acceptable.
+    You can also override the compression negotiation using the RSYNC_COMPRESS_LIST environment variable by setting it to a space-separated list of compression names that you consider acceptable.
 If no common compress choice is found, the client exits with an error.
 It ignores